-- Global Strategy for Asthma Management and Prevention (updated 2015).
-This report, provides an integrated approach to asthma that can be adapted for a wide range of health systems.
-The report was extensively revised in 2014, and has been updated in 2015.
-The report has a user-friendly format with practical summary tables and flow-charts for use in clinical practice. - GINA Online Appendix (updated 2015).
-Detailed background information to support the main GINA report. - Pocket Guide for asthma management and prevention for adults and children older than 5 years (updated 2015).
-Summary for primary health care providers, to be used in conjunction with the main GINA report. - Pocket guide for asthma management and prevention in children 5 years and younger (updated 2015).
-A summary of patient care information about pre-schoolers with asthma or wheeze, to be used in conjunction with the main GINA 2015 report. - Diagnosis of asthma-COPD overlap syndrome (ACOS) (updated 2015).
+- Global Strategy for Asthma Management and Prevention (updated 2018).
+This report provides an integrated approach to asthma that can be adapted for a wide range of health systems.
+The report was extensively revised in 2014, and has been updated yearly since then.
+The report has a user-friendly format with many practical summary tables and flow-charts for use in clinical practice. - GINA Online Appendix (updated 2018).
+Detailed information to support the main GINA report. - Pocket Guide for asthma management and prevention for adults and children older than 5 years (updated 2018).
+Summary for primary health care providers, to be used in conjunction with the main GINA report. - Pocket guide for asthma management and prevention in children 5 years and younger (updated 2018).
+A summary of patient care information about pre-schoolers with asthma or wheeze, to be used in conjunction with the main GINA 2018 report. - Diagnosis of asthma-COPD overlap (updated 2018).
 This is a stand-alone copy of the corresponding chapter in the main GINA report.
-It is copublished by GINA and GOLD (the Global Initiative for Chronic Obstructive Lung Disease, www.goldcopd.org).

-Clinical practice aids and implementation tools will be available on the GINA website.
+It is co-published by GINA and GOLD (the Global Initiative for Chronic Obstructive Lung Disease, www.goldcopd.org). - Clinical practice aids and implementation tools will be available on the GINA website.